 The existing asbestos cement sheets were cleaned using Torkill “W” Antifungal Wash to ensure all moss and fungal spores were destroyed.
 Damaged and defective roofing sheets were replaced as required.

 Raincoat™ Fibretex, an internally reinforced coating containing inert chopped fibres was then applied.
 The coating is used to provide added strength when stripe coating and as an overall protective coating system.
-Finally a topcoat of Raincoat™ HB Smooth was applied, which provided a smooth, low-sheen finish.
+Finally a topcoat of Raincoat™ Roof was applied, which provided a smooth, low-sheen finish.

 The system was professionally installed by T.R.C.
 Service Group Ltd who are a trained Tor Partner, ensuring the installation was of the highest quality.